Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Northumberland and are not the council.
 About us

 The Health and Well-being Board of Northumberland Council was scheduled to discuss two key strategies: the Northumberland Physical Activity Strategy 2026-2031 and the Northumberland Commitment to Carers Strategy 2025-2030.
-The meeting was also set to review the Board's forward plan.
+The meeting also included a review of the Board's forward plan.

 Northumberland Physical Activity Strategy 2026-2031

 The Board was scheduled to consider the draft Northumberland Physical Activity Strategy 2026-2031, which aims to tackle physical inactivity across the county.
-The strategy has been developed with input from key partners and residents, and the Board was to be updated on its progress.
-The report presented to the Board outlined the strategy's purpose, its links to key corporate priorities such as tackling inequalities and driving economic growth, and its alignment with the Northumberland Joint Health and Wellbeing Strategy.
+The strategy has been developed with input from key partners and residents, and the meeting was intended to gather the Board's feedback on its strategic themes and action areas.

 Northumberland Commitment to Carers Strategy 2025-2030

 The Board was also scheduled to review the multi-agency Northumberland Commitment to Carers Strategy 2025-2030.
-This strategy aims to set the direction for how partner organisations in Northumberland will work together to support unpaid carers.
-The report highlighted that unpaid carers provide vital care and support, and the health and care system would not function without them.
-The strategy's vision is for Northumberland to be a place where carers are recognised, valued, and included, and can access the right opportunities, information, and support at the right time.
+This strategy aims to set the direction for how partner organisations in Northumberland will work together to identify, value, and support unpaid carers.

-The strategy was developed with input from unpaid carers and outlines five key priorities:
+The strategy was developed with input from unpaid carers and partners, and it outlines five key priorities:

 - Listening to the voices of carers.